venksrid001/cowrie/architecture-design.md

 ### 4.2.1 Code Structure

-- Forward arrows illustrate a dependancy - eg. Package1 -> Package2 means Package1 depends on Package2.
+- Forward arrows illustrate a dependency - eg. Package1 -> Package2 means Package1 depends on Package2.
 - Dashed lines illustrate modules within the package/directory in question
 - Blue Rectangles illustrate directories/packages
 - Green rectangles illustrate python modules

 #### 4.2.1.1 Structure for Locate command

 Considering there is already a source code/python module providing the implementation of basic Linux commands located within cowrie/src/cowrie/commands, the implementation of the locate command will be placed within this folder.
-The current version of Cowrie has python modules dedicated for the implementation of a command, to maintain consistency with the pre existing file structure for the source code in Cowrie, we will produce a locate.py file containing the implementation of the 'locate' command.
+The current version of Cowrie has python modules dedicated to the implementation of a command, to maintain consistency with the pre-existing file structure for the source code in Cowrie.
+We will produce a locate.py file containing the implementation of the 'locate' command.

 #### 4.2.1.2 Structure for Text Editor

 The source code for the text editor command will be located within the directory cowrie/src/cowrie/commands/TextEditor.
-We have been given approval to utilise the python library "curses" from the client/primary stakeholder, to provide further assistance on simulating a text-based terminal environment for the text editor.
+We have been given approval to utilise the python library "curses" from the client/primary stakeholder, to provide further assistance in simulating a text-based terminal environment for the text editor.

-Considering the text based terminal environment would emulate a Graphical-User-Interface, the Model-View-Controller (MVC) design pattern has been used to structure the python modules and place them in their respective packages.
+Considering the text-based terminal environment would emulate a Graphical-User-Interface, the Model-View-Controller (MVC) design pattern has been used to structure the python modules and place them in their respective packages.

-The "View" package will be responsible for providing a text based terminal environment for the user, and will contain most of the visual logic within the editor.py module, such as location of cursor, size of window and visible buttons/widgets to display the shortcuts that can be used when in the environment.
+The "View" package will be responsible for providing a text based terminal environment for the user, and will contain most of the visual logic within the editor.py module, such as location of cursor, size of window, and visible buttons/widgets to display the shortcuts that can be used when in the environment.

 The "Controller" package is responsible for manipulating user input/commands and providing necessary input for the Model package (which will consist of all the editing logic/additional text editing functionalities).
-For example the "Controller" package is responsible for reading keyboard input from the user within the text environment to update the position of a cursor, along with reading keyboard shortcuts performed by the user to summon certain features with the editing environment eg. Save, Cut and Paste etc.
+For example, the "Controller" package is responsible for reading keyboard input from the user within the text environment to update the position of a cursor, along with reading keyboard shortcuts performed by the user to summon certain features with the editing environment eg. Save, Cut and Paste etc.

 The "Model" package is responsible for other additional functionalities for the text editor.
 Such as having modules to enable saving files, writing to files etc.

-Each of these packages have been separated into two layers to further identify what package is dependant on another package.
-This has been implemented with the design rule that packages should only be dependant on other packages that are either within the same layer or in a layer below, to ensure there are some constraints to our structure.
-Hence Controller and Model have been placed in Layer 1, where it's responsibility revolves around both interpreting user input and the overall logic of the editor.
+Each of these packages have been separated into two layers to further identify what package is dependent on another package.
+This has been implemented with the design rule that packages should only be dependent on other packages that are either within the same layer or in a layer below, to ensure there are some constraints to our structure.
+Hence Controller and Model have been placed in Layer 1, where its responsibility revolves around both interpreting user input and the overall logic of the editor.

-Layer 2 will contain code/implementation of the Text Editing environment, and is dependant on the current state of the editing logic that is within the Model package.
+Layer 2 will contain code/implementation of the Text Editing environment and is dependent on the current state of the editing logic that is within the Model package.

 ![](diagrams/package_diagram_without_classes.png)